LeToNode/Play2.0-CN-doc/javaGuide/JavaControllers.md

 }
 ```

-## Composing Actions
+## Composing actions

-Action can also be easily composed using the `@With` annotation:
+Action methods can also be easily composed using the `@With` annotation:

 ```java
 @With(VerboseAction.class)